jd-apprentice/mkdocs-template/README.md

 ### Enable GitHub Pages

-After the first push, a branch with the name of `gh-pages` now we do the following
+After the first push, a branch with the name of `gh-pages` will be created, now we do the following

 ![gh-pages](assets/gh-pages.png)